fpanaget/Playbook4APIMgmt/ibm_apic/rest_api/catalog/updating_catalog_settings.md

     -H 'Content-Type: application/json'
      ```

-2. Update a specific catalog settings:
+2. Update a specific catalog settings (two examples):
     1. The ability to use hashed client secret for applications (usefull if you want to create application credentials when you do not have anymore the original client secret unhashed string):

        ```